 The Splitter is fully compliant with the Section 508 requirements.

-The Splitter has been extensively tested automatically with static code analyzers and manually with the most popular screen readers.
+The Splitter has been extensively tested automatically with axe-core and manually with the most popular screen readers.

 To report any accessibility issues, contact the team through the Telerik Support System.